sconn0088/pokedex/README.md

 MECHANICS

 The battle engine is written in python.
-The data for the Pokémon and the moves is stored in a database using MySQL.
+The data for the Pokémon and the moves are stored in a database using MySQL.